Property Tax Calculation for 2026: How to Pay Your Property Tax?

 • We have specialists for every field of law.

-The tax base for taxable buildings and units is the built-up area in square metres.
-This is based on the situation as at 1 January of the tax year.
-The built-up area corresponds to the area covered by the above-ground part of the building.
+The tax base for buildings and units in the case of a taxable building is the built-up area in square meters.
+This is based on the status as of January 1 of the tax period.
+The built-up area corresponds to the area covered by the above-ground portion of the building.

 Tip for article